flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 ### Functional Details

 _ The policy identifies all Windows server instances that are not currently using [Azure Hybrid Use Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/).
-It optionally supports enabling the benefit on all instances identified.
+It raises an incident for all applicable VMs not currently using AHUB, which once approved, will enable AHUB on all identified instances.
 - The Exclusion Tag parameter is a string value.
 Supply the Tag Key only.
 Tag Values are not analyzed and therefore are not need.
 If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.

 ### Input Parameters